Master of Library & Information Science

-> Within thirty (30) working days from the date of the action prompting the appeal or grievance, the student may file with the MLIS or PhD Program Director as appropriate or his/her designee a written statement of appeal.
+Within thirty (30) working days from the date of the action prompting the appeal or grievance, the student may file with the Associate Dean or PhD Program Director as appropriate or his/her designee a written statement of appeal.
 The statement should describe relevant facts surrounding the appeal/grievance and identify actions that will resolve the problem to the student’s satisfaction.
-In response to this statement, the Program Director or designee will meet jointly or individually with all parties in an effort to resolve the problem and will prepare a written “mediation report” of the results of his/her mediation efforts.
+In response to this statement, the Associate Dean, Program Director or designee will meet jointly or individually with all parties in an effort to resolve the problem and will prepare a written “mediation report” of the results of his/her mediation efforts.
 The meeting may be in person or by telephone or other appropriate interactive medium.
 The report will be given to both the student and the instructor, and both the statement of appeal and the mediation report will be retained in the School’s files.

-> If a proposed resolution is agreeable, the student will be asked to indicate formally that the matter is resolved.
+If a proposed resolution is agreeable, the student will be asked to indicate formally that the matter is resolved.

 If the proposed resolution is not acceptable to either the student or the instructor,

 or if no resolution has been proposed, then the process continues to Step 2.

 If the situation is not resolved in the Step 1 process, the student or the instructor may request, within ten (10) working days of receiving a copy of the written mediation report, that the Associate Dean, Program Director or designee send the appeal/grievance to the SOIS Student Grievance and Appeals Committee (SGAC).
 The SGAC will gather and consider all information it deems appropriate, afford the student and the instructor an opportunity to present their cases, and recommend a course of action in its own report.
 The report will be given to both the student and the instructor, and a copy will be retained in the School’s files.